unplugstudio/wp-base-theme/README.md

 npm install
 # Backend requirements
 composer install
+# Switching to the right node version (first install NVM)
+nvm use
 ```
 ## Development mode

 In development mode Webpack will compile your SCSS (with autoprefixer) and JS (ES6) files and start a Browsersync server continually watching your changes.
 Files will also be written to `assets/dist`.
 The entry points are `assets/js/index.js` and `assets/scss/index.scss`.